 When I married my husband, Richard, in 1976, he was father to Angela and John, we had Mandi, Brett, and Brian together, and after growing them all up and getting them on their own, we adopted Charli and Serah as baby girls and started over!
 Sadly, my husband passed away, leaving me a very “mature” single mom.
 The girls and I moved to a home that gave me a dedicated sewing room which my older kids furnished with all I needed to make my “Happy Place”!
 This is when I really got serious about quilting and have made quite possibly near a 100 quilts!

 When my daughter, Mandi, extended the quilt gene line in our family, by deciding to make a quilt.
 It was a special experience with three generations: my mom, my daughter and myself.
 I tend to gravitate more towards traditional style quilts, and Mandi is amazing with T-shirts and custom memory quilts, whether she’s using old shirts, jackets, or Crown Royal bags.
 She even makes memory pillows!
-She’s much braver than me!
-But, we make a good team!
+She’s much braver than me, but we make a good team!

 I have lived in Wapello, Iowa, my entire life, and probably always will!
 I like to read, do word games, puzzles, spend time with family, and can make great coconut cream and apple pie!
 I especially love Christmas time!
 I am about to become an empty nester when my youngest heads off to college this fall.
 That will be strange after 48 years of being a mom and taking care of kids!
 I currently work at our elementary school as a special education paraprofessional, but retirement from that job is on my horizon as Mandi and I move forward with our quilt business.
 I’m excited to think I can do something with quilting and fabric every day!

-As my life is sliding towards the “golden years,” I know that God has a plan for me, He has carried me through dark grievous times, and rejoiced with me in the happiest of times.
+As my life is sliding towards the “golden years,” I know that God has a plan for me.
+He has carried me through dark grievous times and rejoiced with me in the happiest of times.
 With Him all things are possible!